 Outline of the paper.
 Section 2 provides the relevant cryptographic preliminaries and assumptions.
 In Section 3 we describe our distributed scalar product protocol.
 Section 4 is devoted to the various distributed OT protocols.
 In Section 5 we present the OMPE protocol.
-We analyze the communication complexity of all protocols in Section 6, and report experimental results in Section 7.
-In Section 8 we review the prior art on distributed OT and OPE protocols and compare those protocols to ours.
-We conclude in Section 9.
+We report experimental results in Section 6.
+In Section 7 we review the prior art on distributed OT and OPE protocols and compare those protocols to ours.
+We conclude in Section 8.